1005 N. Marion St.

 This action may be taken without a preliminary hearing, based solely upon a showing of the Department’s records that the person “[h]as committed an offense in another state which, if committed in this state, would be grounds for suspension or revocation.” § 322.27(1)(e), Fla.
 Stat.

-This means that by statute, the Florida Department of Highway Safety and Motor Vehicles (DSHMV) is required to permanently revoke a person’s driver’s license after four DUI convictions even if the revocation is based on out-of-state convictions which, if committed in this state, would provide grounds for revocation.
+This means that by statute, the Florida Department of Highway Safety and Motor Vehicles (DSHMV) is required to permanently revoke a person’s driver’s license after four DUI convictions, even if the revocation is based on out-of-state convictions which, if committed in this state, would provide grounds for revocation.

-If you were arrested for DUI and three prior DUIs appear on your driving record, either now or in the future, then your driver’s license will be permanently revoked.
+If you were arrested for DUI and three prior DUIs appear on your driving record, either now or in the future, your driver’s license will be permanently revoked.
 Florida law now provides that it is possible to obtain a hardship license after serving five (5) years of the revocation period.

-The order services as your notice that your driving privilege will be permanently revoked as a result of four or more DUI convictions appearing on your Florida driving record.
+The order serves as your notice that your driving privilege will be permanently revoked due to four or more DUI convictions appearing on your Florida driving record.
+The notice contains the following warning:

-You are not authorized to operate a motor vehicle for the remainder of your life unless you obtain a hardship driver license.
+• You are not authorized to operate a motor vehicle for the remainder of your life unless you obtain a hardship driver license.
 A hardship driver license is granted only in specific circumstances and restricts the driving privilege.

-You may apply for a hardship license five years AFTER your most recent DUI conviction or five years AFTER the date you were released from incarceration (if applicable), whichever is later.
-To be eligible, you must not use drugs or alcohol, not be arrested for any drug-related offense, or drive a motor vehicle in this five year period.
+• You may apply for a hardship license five years AFTER your most recent DUI conviction or five years AFTER the date you were released from incarceration (if applicable), whichever is later.

-This order is filed in the official records of the Department of Highway Safety and Motor Vehicles (DHSMV).
-You may appeal this order within 30 days of the date of this order by filing a petition for writ of certiorari described in Section 322.31, Florida Statute.
+• You may appeal this order within 30 days of the date of this order by filing a petition for writ of certiorari described in Section 322.31, Florida Statute.

 Eligibility to Apply for a Hardship Driver’s License for a Fourth DUI

-To be eligible, the person must complete DUI School and all recommended treatment, if referred.
+After five (5) years of not drinking or driving, the person becomes eligible to apply for a hardship driver’s license in the Administrative Reviews Office where the person lives.
+To be eligible, the person must complete DUI School and all recommended treatments if referred.
 The person must also have a favorable recommendation from the Special Supervision Services Program to be eligible for a hardship license.

 • take the driver’s license examination;